Study: Transitioning to End-of-Life Care in the ICU

 Interview with Georg Keunecke of FAI rent-a-jet AG on the global use of the HAMILTON-T1 as an ICU transport ventilator.
 Georg Keunecke is the Chief Flight Paramedic and Representative for Medical Devices with FAI rent-a-jet AG (dba Flight Ambulance International).
 Headquartered at the Nuremberg International Airport, the company serves...
 Read more

-The HAMILTON-C6 represents a new Generation of high-end ventilators.
-The combination of modularity, ease of use, mobility, and advanced features allows you to individualize your patient's ventilation therapy: - State-of-the-art ventilation modes...
+The HAMILTON-C6 represents a new generation of high-end ventilators.
+The combination of modularity, ease of use, mobility, and advanced features allows you to individualize your patient's ventilation therapy: State-of-the-art ventilation modes...

 IVD CAPSULE PSP The IVD CAPSULE PSP is a rapid, single-use in vitro diagnostic test for the quantitative measurement of pancreatic stone protein (PSP) in blood.
 The test is intended to be used in conjunction with other clinical assessments and laboratory...

 Especially developed for long-term lung support.
 This patient kit includes a powerful membrane lung, the DP3 pump head, safe integrated pressure sensors (IPS) and a CRRT connector.
 One vascular access offers the possibility to combine the therapies for...

 NovaPort cannulas are designed specially to meet the needs of extracorporeal heart and lung support circuits and perioperative perfusion in minimally invasive heart surgery.
 All blood-contact surfaces of the NovaPort cannulas are coated with the bio-...